On AmaWaterways: Discovering The Art Of Barrel-Making In Burgundy

 After learning how it was done, we got a chance to try barrel-making on our own.

 Just outside Dijon, in the heart of Burgundy’s wine country, I spent a morning learning about the age-old craft of cooperage—the shaping, bending and binding of oak into barrels.
-I was here as a guest of AmaWaterways to review the company’s Flavors of Burgundy river cruise.
+I was invited to Burgundy to review AmaWaterways‘ Flavors of Burgundy river cruise and its excursions.

 Our ship, AmaCello, was docked in tiny Seurre, a quiet riverside town on the Saône that once served as a strategic port for river trade.
 We traveled by motorcoach for about 30 minutes to reach Art du Tonneau, where we’d all walk away with a whole new appreciation for an object many of us had rarely thought about.

 We not only watched a master cooper at work—we also took part in assembling a barrel ourselves.
-The excursion, which cruise manager Simon Armstrong had recommended, ranked as one of the best I have ever experienced.
 We helped fit staves, position hoops and witnessed firsthand how heat and skill turn raw oak into something that holds both wine and more than two millennia of history.

 Barrels: Born Of Battle & Built To Last